Don DeFore

 Donald John DeFore (August 25, 1913 – December 22, 1993) was an American actor.
 He is best known for his roles in the sitcom The Adventures of Ozzie and Harriet from 1952 to 1957 and the sitcom Hazel from 1961 to 1965, the former of which earned him a Primetime Emmy Award nomination.

 Early life

-DeFore was one of seven children born in Cedar Rapids, Iowa, to Joseph Ervin DeFore, a railroad engineer for the Chicago and North Western Transportation Company and a local politician, and Albina Sylvia DeFore (née Nezerka).
+DeFore was one of seven children born in Cedar Rapids, Iowa, to Joseph Ervin DeFore, a railroad engineer for the Chicago and North Western Railroad and a local politician, and Albina Sylvia DeFore (née Nezerka).
 Albina, who occasionally directed plays at their local church, was the daughter of Czech immigrants from the former Poděbrady district.
-Her father Jan Nežerka (1846-1928) was born in Písková Lhota (baptized Catholic in Kostelní Lhota) and her mother Marie Najbrtová (1852-1930) was born in Chvalovice (baptized Evangelical in Hořátev).
+Her father Jan Nežerka (1846–1928) was born in Písková Lhota (baptized Catholic in Kostelní Lhota) and her mother Marie Najbrtová (1852–1930) was born in Chvalovice (baptized Evangelical in Hořátev).

 After graduating from Washington High School in Cedar Rapids, DeFore attended the University of Iowa.
 He initially studied law while also playing basketball, track, and baseball before becoming interested in acting.
 Since acting was not a major study at the university, he left and enrolled at the Pasadena Community Playhouse, where he won a scholarship and stayed for three years.